From Query to Logic: Ontology-Driven Multi-Hop Reasoning in LLMs: Preliminary

 \section{Preliminary}

-This section establishes the core terminology and notation used in this Paper.
+This section establishes the core terminology and notation used in this paper.
 An ontology provides the formal schema for a KG, defining the concepts, attributes, and semantic relationships within a domain to enable structured reasoning. \begin{itemize} \item \textbf{KG ($G$)}: A KG is a structured representation of factual knowledge.
 Formally, it is a directed graph defined by a set of triples, $G \subseteq E \times R \times E$. \item \textbf{Entity ($E$)}: The set of nodes in the graph, where each entity $e \in E$ represents a real-world object or abstract concept.
 In a triple, $h$ and $t$ denote the head and tail entities, respectively. \item \textbf{Relation ($R$)}: The set of directed, typed edges, where each relation $r \in R$ represents a specific type of link between entities. \item \textbf{Ontology ($O$)}: A formal specification that defines the schema of a KG.
 It includes the vocabulary of classes and relations, their properties, and the constraints that govern their structure. \item \textbf{Class ($C$)}: The set of categories that group entities.
-Each class $c \in C$ represents a collection of entities sharing common characteristics (e.g., Person, Location). \item \textbf{Instance of}: A predicate, denoted as $\text{type}(e, c)$, which asserts that an entity $e \in E$ is an instance of a particular class $c \in C$. \end{itemize}
+Each class $c \in C$ represents a collection of entities sharing common characteristics (e.g., Person, Location). \item \textbf{Instance of}: A predicate, denoted as $\text{type}(e, c)$, which asserts that an entity $e \in E$ is an instance of a particular class $c \in C$. \item \textbf{Prompt Concatenation ($\oplus$)}: An operator used to denote the sequential concatenation of prompts or text segments, i.e., $P_1 \oplus P_2$ appends $P_2$ after $P_1$ with a delimiter (such as a newline or separator token). \end{itemize}